Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Acne breakouts are annoying and uncomfortable and can make you feel self-conscious about your skin.
-While there are many common treatments for acne, it is particularly difficult to navigate a treatment plan on your own while you are pregnant due to the risk of birth defects associated with certain treatments and common ingredients.
+Acne breakouts are frustrating and uncomfortable and can make you feel self-conscious about your skin.
+While there are many common treatments for acne, it can be especially difficult to navigate the treatment of pregnancy acne on your own.
+Certain treatments, medications, and skincare ingredients are not safe for the developing fetus and may increase the risk of birth defects.
 However, there are a great deal of treatments that are effective at treating acne and safe to use while you are pregnant.
-It is extremely important to find an experienced dermatologist who can prescribe a skincare treatment plan for your acne that keep your baby safe while effectively curing your breakout.
+It is extremely important to find an experienced dermatologist who can prescribe a skin care treatment plan for your acne that keeps your baby safe while effectively curing your breakout.
+When you consult with Dr. Green, you can guarantee that your pregnancy acne treatment is both safe and effective to leave you looking and feeling like your best self again.

 microneedling acne